All Episodes

 We would know it.

-There wouldn't be diabetes in the open city in children.
+There wouldn't be diabetes in children.

-It's not, it's it's just not helping.
+It's not, it's just not helping.

-Um we're in dire need of change.
+We're in dire need of change.

-And the last thing I'll say to kind of wrap this all together is that America we can't be great again without first being mentally and physically healthy.
+And the last thing I'll say to kind of wrap this all together is that America, we can't be great again without first being mentally and physically healthy.

 When you look at this issue that we're having with like air traffic controllers and what President Trump was saying yesterday about how this is such a stressful and important job that their life expectancy is quite literally shortened by the stress of this job.

-Do you think we can have people with three or four chronic illnesses running air traffic control?
+Similar with these other very high-ranking roles in the military, do you think we can have people with three or four chronic illnesses running air traffic control?

 No, we can't.